 Made using the cross-platform LiveCode programming environment, DDMs are WEB-enabled and browser independent.
 The "DDM-Template" is an open source program into which a LiveCode user can insert metadata (mostly file names) that enable the program to open existing maps, images, figures and movies from an organization of directories.
 A DDM maker modifies the Template to make their own DDM by inserting text and data directly into the program, which is then renamed to reflect its new content.
 A "Cookbook" guides the LiveCode user through the steps of building the DDM.
 A series of short (six minute videos) and a couple of tutorials, which take a total of about eight hours, provide the background needed to use LiveCode and the Cookbook to start making a DDM.
 Once a Template has been completely modified, royalty-free stand-alone applications for a variety of operating systems (for example, Windows, Mac OS X, Linux) can be made directly from this single LiveCode document, regardless of the platform used to prepare the original.
 To download the DDM Template, Cookbook, Tutorials (Learning Documents), and DDM-File Directories (see the DDM-Making page below).

-Information about, and the open-source version of LiveCode can be obtained from runrev.com .
+Information about, and the open-source version of LiveCode can be obtained from livecode.com .

 The DDMs available on the page links below are standalone programs that run without other software.
-The programs, if run locally (from CD, DVD, HD or flash memory) access their data from directories within their home folder.
+The programs, if run locally (from web downloads, flash drives or internal hardrives) can access their data from directories within their home folder if those sub folders are also available there.
 The DDMs can also be used independently via web links, which require fast internet connections.
 In this case, they access their data [maps and images (in jpeg format), and movies (in QuickTime format)] from a file server in Chris Condit's lab at UMass-Amherst; any web server using http protocol will also work.
-To see any included movies, Windows and Mac based computers must have the latest QuickTime Player installed (free from Apple for both platforms, at www.apple.com); Linux users should try the open-source MLPlayer to see videos.
+To see any included movies on any DDM that is pre-version 2 (e.g. DDM-SVFv2-2019-03-18), Windows and Mac based computers must have the latest QuickTime Player installed (free from Apple for both platforms, at www.apple.com); Linux users should try the open-source MLPlayer to see videos.
 Computers with less than 512 MB of free RAM will run these programs very slowly at best.